emilylakic/cs441-unitconverter/README.md

 ## What It Does

-Converts a user-inputed number between the units meters, centimeters, and inches based on the user's choice.
+Converts a user-inputed number between the units 'meters', 'centimeters', and 'inches' based on the user's choice.

 ## Design Features